Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/flight_controls.md

 can be re-established by once again pressing the nose gear steering button.
-If the airplane attitude is greater than ± 5° from wings level when the AFCS switch is engaged, then the airplane will mantain the bank attitude at the time of engagement.
+If the airplane attitude is greater than ± 5° from wings level when the AFCS switch is engaged, then the airplane will maintain the bank attitude at the time of engagement.

 ### Force Transducer